Learn the different ways on how to fix your frayed or broken headphone wires using this easy to follow step-by-step guide.

-- Mould it.
+- Mold it.
 Sugru Mouldable Glues are soft and malleable like play-dough.
-Roll the material in your fingers and mould it around the wire using your hands.
+Roll the material in your fingers and mold it around the wire using your hands.
 You have more or less 30 minutes to shape and reposition it as desired before the glue sets.

 - Leave it for 24 hours.
 Leave the material at room temperature for at least 24 hours to enable it to set permanently.

 If you’re not much of a DIY person and you want a quick and easy fix, you can try these Jetec cable savers.
 These are mainly used to prevent wires from fraying.
 But you can still use them on exposed wires to give your headphone cables added support and backing.

 You can use them by following these 3 easy steps:

 - Choose the right cable saver size.
 These cable savers come in different sizes.
 Look for the size that would fit your headphone cables the best.

 - Wrap.
 Wrap the cable saver around the part where your headphones’ wire is beginning to fray.